iley/kamaji.cc/content/hardware/classic/_index.md

  * Built-in buzzer

-To use a Kamaji Classic you will need:
+To use a Kamaji Classic you will additionally need:

  * 2-5 [Kamaji buttons](/hardware/buttons)
  * USB power supply or powerbank (see [Known bugs](#known_bugs) below)